jtbx/dmenu/README.md

 In order to build dmenu you need the Xlib header files.

-My config also requires the Hack font.
+My config also requires the JetBrains Mono font.

-On Arch Linux, you can install that package with `sudo pacman -S ttf-hack`.
+On Arch Linux, you can install that package with `sudo pacman -S ttf-jetbrains-mono`.

 # Installation